Crime in the Parks

 It may come as a surprise for some people that the City of New York does not monitor or keep statistics for crimes committed on the more than 29, 000 acres of Department of Parks and Recreation (DPR) land and facilities including its 1700 parks and playgrounds and four thousand properties.
 Encompassing 14% of the city's land, the DPR is the city's largest landowner.

 Every single one of the City's 1700 parks and playgrounds are located within a NYPD Police Precinct yet the NYPD is currently tracking crime statistics for just 31 parks.
-And only one park, Central, is data publicly available on a weekly basis through the NYPD.
+And only one park, Central, is through the NYPD.

 In 2005 the City Council passed a law. to address a fraction of this reporting deficiency.
 Local Law 114 2005 requires the NYC Police Department to submit to the City Council quarterly reports of the seven major felony crime complaints in parks and playgrounds one acre in size or greater.